 One of the single biggest contributors to successful matrix leadership is conduit management.
 Yet, despite the positive impact of conduit management, it tends only to be a way of working that is taken for granted by those for whom it comes naturally.
 For most matrix leaders, conduit management tends to be an afterthought or not thought of at all!

-To understand the role of conduit management, let's consider a situation I worked through recently with a manufacturing client.
-The national head of manufacturing was preparing for an ERP roll out across four large manufacturing sites.
+To understand the role of conduit management, lets consider a recent scenario we observed in a large manufacturing firm.
+The national head of Operations was preparing for an ERP roll out across the country, including four large manufacturing sites.
 The single biggest issue he faced was the conflicting opinions held by his two managers:

 This is a big example; yet it is the sort of scenario we see played out on many levels.
 The fact remained though, that irrespective of whether the two managers could find common ground, the roll out would still occur.
 The other more difficult reality was that if his direct reports or the wider manufacturing workforce caught on that there was a difference of opinion at senior levels of the organisation, this could add greater complexity to an already arduous roll out that had involved internal politics and a long tiresome process of ERP selection.

-If we look at this type of situation through a conduit management lens, what sort of actions can help to decongest the pipeline and assist the conduit manager with providing a single and focussed message to the workforce?
+If we look at this type of situation through a conduit management lens, what sort of actions can help to decongest the pipeline and assist the matrix leader with providing a single and focussed message to the workforce?

 If your managers can’t find common ground, then seek to establish an agreement for moving forward.
 This is a simple facilitated meeting that results in a contract between you and your managers, that explicitly states the following: